xtekky/gpt4free/README.md

 #### search
 - [`/phind`](./phind/README.md)
-- why ? its not sure if they use gpt, but rather claude but they have an amazing search and good reasonning model
+- why ? its not sure if they use gpt, but rather claude but they have an amazing search and good reasoning model

 ## Dependencies